-Banana pudding cake is a refreshing alternative during the warmer months.
-Make this ice box cake recipe for all your summer parties and get-togethers.
+Banana Pudding Icebox Cake is a refreshing alternative during the warmer months.
+Make this banana pudding cake recipe for all your summer parties and get-togethers.

 When it starts to get hot outside, the last thing you want to do is heat up your kitchen with the oven.
 That’s why no-bake desserts are a win-win!

-You can still satisfy your sweet tooth with a homemade treat without sweating through the process.
+You can still satisfy your sweet tooth with this banana pudding cake recipe without sweating through the process.

 Simply whip up the fillings, layer them with soaked cookies, and top with sandy crumbs and swirls of rich whipped cream.